Rushan4218/ru-nvim/README.md

 * Prefer simple keymaps over layers of abstractions
 * Build the setup incrementally and actually use it before adding more

+The goal is not to minimize the number of plugins.

+The goal is to have **only plugins that are worth having**.

 ## Current Setup

 ### Core